 Cars, houses, burgers--and kitchens, too--have swelled in recent years.
 But how much?

-Average Size?
-Well, What Do You Want It To Be?
+Average Size Is What You Want It to Be

 Several sources attempt to define the average size of kitchens today.
 One problem behind this confusion in numbers is that everyone has a vested interest in defining higher or lower numbers.